SciML/SciMLExpectations.jl/docs/src/tutorials/introduction.md

 It is also possible to parallelize across the GPU.
 However, one must be careful of the limitations of ensemble solutions with the GPU.
 Please refer to [DiffEqGPU.jl](https://github.com/SciML/DiffEqGPU.jl) for details.

 Here we load `DiffEqGPU` and modify our problem to use Float32 and to put the ODE in the required GPU form

+!!! note
+    Switch `EnsembleCPUArray()` to `EnsembleGPUArray()` to make this example work on your GPU.
+    Currently, these docs are built on a machine without a GPU.

 ```julia
 using DiffEqGPU